adicu/learn-webdev/An Accelerated Introduction to Web Development.md

 <a id="prerequisites"></a>
 ### Prerequisites

 Basic knowledge of the Python programming language is suggested.
-If you don't already know Python, checkout [this ADI-developed tutorial](http://adicu.com/intro-webdev/python).
+If you don't already know Python, checkout [this ADI-developed tutorial](http://learn.adicu.com/python).
 No knowledge of HTML, CSS or Flask is expected or required.

+You should also go through our [environment setup workshop](http://learn.adicu.com/setup) in order to ensure that all installations go properly.

 <a id="the-end-product"></a>
 ### The End Product